Support our educational content for free when you purchase through links on our site. Learn more

 our safety mantra!

-• Disconnect Power ❌: Always, always, ALWAYS remove batteries or unplug your robot from its power source before opening it up.
+- Disconnect Power â: Always, always, ALWAYS remove batteries or unplug your robot from its power source before opening it up.

-• Document Everything 📸: Take photos
+- Document Everything đ¸: Take photos

 at every stage of disassembly.
-This is your roadmap for putting it back together (or understanding what went wrong if it doesn’t!).
-Label wires if necessary.
+This is your roadmap for putting it back together (or understanding what went wrong if it doesnât!).
+Label wires if necessary. - Organize Components: Use small containers or a magnetic mat to keep screws and

-• Clear Workspace: Ensure you have a clean, well-lit, and static-free workspace.
+tiny parts organized.
+Trust us, a stray screw can ruin your day. - Clear Workspace: Ensure you have a clean, well-lit, and static-free workspace.
 An anti-static mat and wrist strap are excellent

 investments when working with sensitive electronics.